In this post, you'll learn how to identify prospects inbound style.

 - Who they are -- what buyer persona a prospect matches up with from one of your core primary or secondary buyer personas that your company targets

 - Where they are -- where they are in the buyer's journey, what their context is: are they just starting to search for the answer to a challenge, struggle, problem, or goal?
-(Awareness) Or are these prospects towards the middle of the buyer's journey, the middle of the sales process, where they're comparing their different options?
-(Consideration) Or are these prospects raising their hands and saying “Oooh!
+(Awareness) Or are these prospects in the middle of the buyer's journey, the middle of the sales process, where they compare their different options?
+(Consideration) Or are these prospects raising their hands and saying, “Oooh!
 Call on me!
 I need sales help!”
 (Decision)

-The problem is, a lot of sales teams are living in the past and act as if every single stranger they come across is immediately ready for a sales conversation.
+The problem is that many sales teams live in the past and act as if every single stranger they come across is immediately ready for a sales conversation.
 In a digital-first world, this just is not the case.